Yellow Stool & Abdominal Pain: 11 Causes Explained In-depth

 Another thing to consider as a common (& overlooked) cause of abdominal pain, yellow stools, or diarrhea is MEDICATIONS.

-either new or chronic medications can affect your gut and cause side effects including pain and stool changes.
+New or chronic medications can affect your gut and cause side effects, including pain and stool changes.

 Review any recent medications and the list of your chronic medication for any offending drug that can cause abdominal pain and yellow stools: